zyriab/verify-recaptcha/README.md

 <br /><br/>
 ## Installation

-*This guide assume you have basic knowledge about NPM (also that it's installed) and possess AWS and Google accounts.*
+*This guide assumes you have basic knowledge about NPM (also that it's installed) and possess AWS and Google accounts.*

 Automatic CI/CD using GH Actions is not covered in this readme.
 <br/><br/>